Frederick Prigg

-Frederick Prigg (1812–1849) was an American physician and pharmacist.
+Frederick Prigg (1812–1849) was an American medical doctor and pharmacist.
 He served as Secretary for the Provisional Government of Oregon, a position that eventually became the Oregon Secretary of State, which is now the second-highest office in the state.
 He opened the first commercial drugstore in the Oregon County and served as a district judge in Clackamas County during Oregon's pre-territorial period.

 Early life

 Prigg was born in Bury St. Edmunds, Suffolk, England, in 1812.
 He was born into an affluent English family and was well educated.
 His education included sufficient medical training to qualify him as a doctor and pharmacist.

 As a young man, Prigg made at least one trip to North America, serving as a medical assistant for a group of emigrants from Suffolk and Norfolk heading for Canada.
 After delivering the immigrants to Quebec, he returned to England in 1836.
 By 1837, he was working in a drugstore in his home county of Suffolk.
 Sometime during that year, he was stricken with yellow fever.
 He later wrote to friends telling them he was recovering.
 After his illness, Prigg lost touch with his friends in the Suffolk area.
 By 1839, his friends were concerned enough that they advertised in a local newspaper seeking information about his whereabouts and health.

 Prigg immigrated to United States in 1843.
 In January of that year he arrived alone in New Orleans, Louisiana, on the steamship New York.
 The ship's passenger list records him as a merchant.